 How can I get a legislative history of a bill or law?
 Is it something I can do over the phone or email?

-Unlike some other states, Massachusetts does not have ready-made legislative histories.
-The Library does have the resources to compile a legislative history.
-Because of the complex nature of this type of research, we are unable to do this via email or over the phone, but we are happy to assist users through the steps onsite.
-The Library can also provide a list of firms who will do legislative history research for a fee.
+Although Massachusetts does not have ready-made legislative histories, the State Library has the resources needed to compile a legislative history.
+Because of its complex nature, legislative history research must be performed by library patrons onsite rather than via email or over the phone.
+The Library can provide a list of firms who will do legislative history research for a fee.

 Do I have to make an appointment to use the library?

-The Main Library and the Periodicals Balcony are open Monday-Friday, 9am-5pm, no appointment necessary.
-Special Collections is open Monday-Friday, 9am-5pm.
-No appointment is necessary, but we encourage you to let us know when you will be coming so we can be sure to have a staff member available to help you.
-(Phone: 617-727-2595, or e-mail firstname.lastname@example.org.)
+The Main Library and the fourth floor balcony are open Monday-Friday, 9am-5pm, no appointment necessary.
+The Special Collections Department is open Monday-Friday, 9am-5pm, and although no appointment is necessary, we encourage you to let us know when you will be coming so we can be sure to have a staff member available to help you.
+(Phone: 617-727-2595, or email: firstname.lastname@example.org.)